 The Tennessee School for the Deaf deserves a mention.
 In 1924, the school moved from its downtown location (previously established as the state Deaf and Dumb Asylum in 1844) to a new campus laid out by Nashville-architect Thomas Marr, an alumnus of both TSD and the prominent Gallaudet Deaf School in Washington, D.C.
 The Perez Dickinson house, located within the school campus, serves as the superintendent residence.
 Several of the older buildings date to the 1920s, including the restored gymnasium, originally constructed in 1928.

 The school itself has an unexpected connection with its eastern neighbor, Ijams Nature Center.
 Also once part of Perez Dickinson’s estate, the nature center’s original 25-acres formed the family farm established in 1910 by Harry and Alice Ijams.
-Harry’s father was the nationally-lauded superintendent hired by school trustees in 1866 to bring back the Deaf and Dumb Asylum (as the school was originally named from 1844-1924) to prominence after the civil war, when it was used as a military hospital.
-Joseph Ijams served until 1882 before he died unexpectedly after a short illness.
+Harry’s father was the nationally-lauded superintendent hired by school trustees in 1866 to bring back the Deaf and Dumb Asylum (as the school was originally named from 1844-1924) to prominence after the Civil War, when it was used as a military hospital.
+Joseph Ijams served until 1882 when he died unexpectedly after a short illness.

 Some notable residents have lived in Island Home Park including Arthur Morgan the first chairman of Tennessee Valley Authority who lived here during the planning and construction of Norris Dam.

 Paul Y. Anderson grew up here before winning the Pulitzer Prize for his investigative journalism.
 His burial is marked by an interesting memorial at the nearby Island Home Baptist Church.